-August 19, 2014 by SEPIDEH ALAVI, with assistance from KALIE MCCRYSTAL
+By SEPIDEH ALAVI, with assistance from KALIE MCCRYSTALConstruction Law

 On July 1, Canada’s anti-spam legislation (CASL) came into effect.
 CASL regulates more than just traditional “spam.”
 The new law prohibits the sending of electronic messages, such as emails or text messages that contain a commercial element (known as Commercial Electronic Messages or “CEMs”), unless specific requirements are met under CASL.

 Understanding the new law is crucial for Canadian organizations, as failing to meet CASL rules for CEMs can result in administrative penalties of up to $1 million for individuals and up to $10 million for organizations.